DSpace/RestContract/epersons.md

 Return codes:
 * 200 OK - if the operation succeed
-* 400 Bad Request - if the email parameter is missing or invalid
+* 400 Bad Request - if the 'query' parameter is missing or invalid
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions.
-Only system administrators and users with READ rights on the target EPerson can use the endpoint
+Only system administrators or Community/Collection administrators can use this endpoint.

+### isNotMemberOf
+**GET /api/eperson/epersons/search/isNotMemberOf?group=<:uuid>&query=<:string>**

+This supports a basic search across all EPersons which are not already a member of the provided Group (in the 'group' parameter).
+Therefore it searches EPersons _not already listed_ on the `/api/eperson/groups/<:uuid>/epersons` endpoint for the provided group.
+It will search in:
+* UUID (exact match)
+* group name

+It returns the list of EPersonRest instances, if any, matching the user query

+Return codes:
+* 200 OK - if the operation succeed
+* 400 Bad Request - if the 'group' or 'query' parameter is missing or invalid
+* 401 Unauthorized - if you are not authenticated
+* 403 Forbidden - if you are not logged in with sufficient permissions.
+Only system administrators or Community/Collection administrators can use this endpoint.

 ## Patch operations